DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/plan-your-yearly-calendar.md

 ## Presentation length

-1 hour 15 minutes.
+The presentation should take 1 hour and 15 minutes.
 You should also allocate time for the facilitator to prepare the session for use in your school.

 ## How to run with your staff